Event-based MILP models for ride pooling applications: Introduction

 \section{Introduction}

-Cities are increasingly suffering from particulate pollution and congestion.
-As a consequence, modern concepts for traffic management and transportation planning have to compromise between customer satisfaction and economical and ecological criteria.
-One way to address these challenges is the concept of ride-hailing: an `on-demand ride-hailing service' is a taxi-like service, typically operated by mini-buses, where users submit pick-up and drop-off locations via smartphone.
+Ridepooling bridges a gap between rather inflexible line-based public transport (e.g.\ buses and trains) and relatively expensive taxi services in the portfolio of transportation services.
+A convenient alternative to public transport, but more affordable than a taxi, is the concept of ridepooling: a taxi-like service, typically operated by mini-buses, where users submit pick-up and drop-off locations and a desired pick-up or drop-off time.
 Users with similar origin or destination are assigned to the same ride whenever this is economically or ecologically useful.
 Since rides may be shared, users may have to accept longer ride times.
 In exchange, they can be offered lower fares.
+Furthermore, ridepooling services can be easily adapted to varying passenger demands and can thus provide an acceptable service quality also in suburban areas.